blackstream-x/python-svn2git/README.md

 a hosted (empty) remote repository as described in
 <https://docs.gitlab.com/ee/user/project/import/svn.html#cut-over-migration-with-svn2git>
 (basically wrapping the commands in the last code block there).

+If the origin URL that was configured using either `git remote add origin` or the option `--set-origin` is an HTTP URL (i.e. starts with `http:` or `https:`), the script checks if the Git option `credential.helper` has been set, and exits if it is not set.
+Otherwise, you would end up entering your credentials over and over again, especially when using the `--batch-size` option.

 If you get a message reading